-- 43. If a child is removed from a place or premises under this Act or the care responsibility of the child is assumed by the Commissioner, the Commissioner shall apply to the Court at the first avail or the Magistrate's Court able opportunity, after the removal of the child, or assumption of care responsibility by the Commissioner for one or more of the following orders in respect of the child- - (a) an emergency care and protection order; - (b) an assessment order; or - (c) any other care order.
+- 43. If a child is removed from a place or premises under this Act or the care responsibility of the child is assumed by the Commissioner, the Commissioner shall apply to the Court or to the Magistrate's Court, at the first available opportunity after the removal of the child or assumption of care responsibility by the Commissioner, for one or more of the following orders in respect of the child- - (a) an emergency care and protection order; - (b) an assessment order; or - (c) any other care order.